 Car insurance is a legal requirement in Utah.
+In the state of Utah, drivers must carry minimum liability coverage with limits of 25/65/15.
+Utah drivers must also carry at least $3,000 in personal injury protection (PIP).
 If you are caught driving without insurance, you could be fined or have your license suspended.
-And if you cause an accident, you are still responsible for paying for the damages and injuries.
-Without car insurance, you will have to pay out of pocket.
-If you are unable to, it could lead to a lawsuit.
-Although a car insurance policy can feel like an extra expense, it could save you from a lot of financial struggle.
+And if you cause a collision, you are financially responsible for paying for the damages and injuries.
+Without car insurance, you would have to cover the expenses out of pocket.
+Inability to fulfill your obligations could lead to a costly lawsuit.
+Although a car insurance policy can feel like an extra expense, it could save you from a lot of financial hardship.

 How do I get a car insurance quote in Utah?

-Many companies offer quotes online, but you could also call a company or visit a local agency.
+Many companies offer quotes online, but you could also call a company or visit a local agency to get a quote.
 You will need the name, date of birth and drivers license number for each licensed driver in your household and any driver who regularly uses your vehicle.
 You will also need the vehicle identification number (VIN) of each car you want to insure.
-Having an idea of the coverages you want to purchase can be helpful, but an agent should be able to help you decide what levels are appropriate for your situation.
+Having an idea of the coverage types you need can be helpful, but an agent can also help you decide what levels are appropriate for your situation.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: